csstools/tokenizer/README.md

 [<img alt="support chat" src="https://img.shields.io/badge/support-chat-blue.svg" height="20">](https://gitter.im/postcss/postcss)

 This tools lets you tokenize CSS according to the [CSS Syntax Specification](https://drafts.csswg.org/css-syntax/).
-Tokenizing CSS is separating a string of CSS into its smallest, semantic parts — otherwise known as tokens.
+Tokenizing CSS is separating a string of CSS into its smallest distinct parts — otherwise known as tokens.

 This tool is intended to be used in other tools on the front and back end.
 It seeks to maintain: